King's Daughters' Health wants to keep you informed regarding the COVID-19 pandemic.

 KDH currently allows one (1) healthy, masked visitor to accompany patients in all areas with one exception (noted below).
 Visiting hours are between 9:00 a.m. and 9:00 p.m.
 Visitors will receive an arm band that must be displayed, and the visitor is required to wear his/her mask for the duration of the visit.
 Visitors cannot be interchanged during the visit.

 EXCEPTION: COVID-19 PATIENTS: No visitors will be allowed for patients with a confirmed or suspected case of COVID-19.
 Thank you for understanding.

 1. Children age 2 or under should not wear a mask.

 2. One healthy visitor may accompany a patient while in the Emergency Department (no switching in and out).
+Masks are required for all visitors and guests (per the State of Indiana mandate, effective July 27).
 Exceptions may be made if the patient is in critical condition or if unusual circumstances warrant, as determined by KDH team members.